watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-openai/README.md

 ## Upload sample actions

+Use **Actions Global Settings** to upload the `OpenAI-Extension-action.json` file in this kit to your assistant.
+For more information, see [Uploading](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).
+You may also need to refresh the action Preview chat after uploading in order to get all the session variables initialized before these actions will work correctly.

 The starter kit includes a JSON file with sample actions that are configured to use the OpenAI extension.

 | Action | Description |